Everything You Need to Know About Safe Summer Fun as New York Reopens

 How do I keep my toddler safe if she isn't supposed to wear a mask?

 - According to the CDC, children ages 2 and younger should not wear a mask.
 Here's how you can protect your toddler from the coronavirus and ensure she is still meeting all milestones while socially distancing.

 - The short answer is yes, and experts do not believe that coronavirus can pass through breast milk.
 Read more about breastfeeding during coronavirus here.

 - Now is not the best time to fly with your family and it may not be an ideal time to take public transportation either.
-If you're looking to make a short- or long- distance trip this summer, renting a car may be the safest option.
+Here are some ideas for family day trips you can take during the pandemic (as long as you're careful).
+If you're driving somewhere, renting a car may be the safest option.